 Development and Human Rights

 Born in Shimane Prefecture, grew up in Yamaguchi Prefecture and Hokkaido before moving to Tokyo.
-Interested in issues of peace, human rights, environment, and development, she became a volunteer at Friends of the Earth Japan in 2000 and an intern in 2001.
-She has been a staff member since 2007.
+Interested in issues of peace, human rights, environment, and development, she became a volunteer and then an intern at Friends of the Earth Japan in 2000.
+She has been a staff member since 2001.

-I will continue to do my best with the strong will of those who continue to fight against unreasonable development in the field and never give up!
+I will continue to do my best with the strong will of local communities who continue to fight against outrageous development and never give up!

 Nuclear, Fossil Fuels, Climate